An Overview of Influencer Types and Their Benefits

 They were already renowned megastars, actors, athletes, models, or artists before they entered social media.
 They often are considered role models and have a huge following.
 Just like macro- and mega-influencers, they are often sought after by brands.
 Yet, celebrities are less approachable and relatable than nano- and micro-influencers.

 Mega- and celebrity influencers have established careers and incomes and choose carefully whom they work with.
 Because they are the most expensive, brands need to consider longer partnerships, like brand ambassador programs, before reaching out to them.
-Due to their stardom, people eagerly watch them and engage with their content, making their ER 0.92% on Instagram and 11.3% on TikTok.
+Due to their stardom, people eagerly watch them and engage with their content.
+They have a higher engagement rate - more precisely 0.92% on Instagram and 11.3% on TikTok - than a mid tier influencer but lower than a smaller influencer.

 Pros and cons of working with mega- and celebrity influencers